-Yorkshire Terriers, commonly called Yorkies, are little dogs with big personalities.
-They are also one of the most popular dog breeds in the United States and the sixth-most-popular worldwide.
-Though technically categorized in the toy group, they take on many terrier traits as well, especially in personality.
+Yorkshire Terriers, commonly called Yorkies, are little dogs with tenacious personalities.
+They're one of the most popular dog breeds in the United States and the sixth-most-popular worldwide.
+Though technically categorized in the toy group, they take on many terrier traits as well.

-- Coat and Color: The standard color combinations are black and gold, black and tan, blue and gold, and blue and tan.
+Coat and Color: Standard color combinations are black and gold, black and tan, blue and gold, and blue and tan.
 Puppies may not display their final coat color until age 3 or older.
 Yorkshire terriers have a long, straight, and silky coat.

 Characteristics of the Yorkshire Terrier